 Don’t blink when you near these sections because there’s a lot of information packed into these sections.
 In Highlights visitors can see our mutual connections, as shown.
 However, in order to see all my connections, one must click on this area and choose “All.”

 Bob’s Posts & Activities.
 This is where a great deal of information is located, including my articles, posts, and all activities.
 Articles are ones I’ve written on LinkedIn; this is straight forward.
 What is not straight forward is the difference between posts and activities.
 As far as I can tell, they’re one in the same.

 Note: Unlike the older version, only one article is displayed.
-In the older version, three were displayed, which meant you had to had to have at least three written not to be embarrassed, but I’m sure LinkedIn’s motive behind this wasn’t to save you from being embarrassed.
+In the older version, three were displayed, which meant you had to have at least three written on order not to be embarrassed, but I’m sure LinkedIn’s motive behind this wasn’t to save you from embarrassment.